klyneajido/FIshNet/README.md

 # FIshNet
-A Online Fish Market App made with React Native
+An Online Fish Market App made with React Native